 Using campus services can also help you maintain good nutrition.
 If you have any food allergies, food intolerances, or food preferences, talk to your campus food services director to learn about your options.
-It may be helpful to meet with your college nutritionist if you are experience weight or appetite changes.
+It may be helpful to meet with your college nutritionist if you experience weight or appetite changes.

 Dorm Room Remedies

 I have a meal plan, but always get hungry between meals and at night when I’m studying.
 What should I do?

 Keep your room stocked with healthy snacks you can grab when you’re hungry, such as: